swiftlang/swift-package-manager/Documentation/CommunityProposal.md

-This should be supported in a standardized way to encourage all packages to provide tests and allow a user to easily run the tests for all of a package's dependencies.
+This should be supported in a standardized way to encourage all packages to provide tests and allow users to easily run the tests for all of a package's dependencies.
 A package index could use the testing support as a way to validate package submissions to the index.
 An automated test harness for known packages